youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 * DOPP is available [here](https://github.com/youhgo/DOPP)

-In this article we will proceed to the investigation of a Windows machine infected with a ransomware, using Maximum Plaso Parser.
+In this article we will proceed to the investigation of a Windows machine infected with a ransomware, using the tool i made : Maximum Plaso Parser.

 ## What is MPP ?